 All it takes is a tap of the finger.
 Your new account is set up, time to start browsing.
 But wait… password123?
 That’s the password you’ve chosen to keep all your personal information safe?

 It feels like every other day there’s another company data breach that puts all its user’s personal information at risk.
 With billions of people having various accounts across all social media and online marketplace’s, password security is an enormously important issue that isn’t taken nearly serious enough.

 There are several motivations for why hackers will want to access your account.
-It’s important to understand why people are out to get you, so that you can secure your information.
+Whether it's access to your desktop workstation, server or your bank account, it’s important to understand why people are out to get you, so that you can learn to create a strong password in order to secure your information.